0x00Jeff/0x00Jeff.github.io/_posts/2021-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 ---
 layout: post
-title: dinamically extracting the encryption key from a simple ransomware`
+title: dynamically extracting the encryption key from a simple ransomware`
 ---

-# secdojo
-decdojo write up

-# bonus : using the malware functions to extract the encryption keys

 recently I've played a ctf where we had a ransomware with a key generation function that does the following: